DLR-terrabyte/terrapi/docs/docusaurus/terrapi/stac/item/list.md

     * Usage: `-l
 --limit`

-    Maximum Number of Items to request from API in one call
+    Limit the number of items returned in a single request.